Arbitrium-Studios/Open-Fantasy/README.md

 + AiGenics | Story Writer
 + THE PLAYER ZER0 aka Gracie T. Lovelight | Story Writer

-### Special Thanks To:
-+ Satire6 for releasing Pandora & Anesidora to the public!
-+ Toontown Rewritten for reviving the spirit of Toontown and its community!
-+ Disney Virtual Reality Studios and Schell Games for creating this ever-green video game!
-+ Jesse Schell for fighting for Toontown Online's Official Return

 ### Contributors:
 + Battery on Discord for helping me fix the Tuple error!
 + DarthM on Discord for various features including Credits, Genderless Toons, etc.